 The California Commission on Peace Officers Standards and Training (POST) requires that Basic Course Academy recruits demonstrate competency and be tested in basic shooting and combat shooting principles/tactics during daylight and nighttime hours, both in handgun and shotgun courses of fire.
-Additionally, the Academy firearms program incorporates a two-day, 18-hour basic patrol rifle course at the specific request of our local law enforcement agencies and Advisory Board so that when recruits enter a field officer training program they are fully trained in handgun, shotgun and rifle.
+Additionally, after graduation firearms program incorporates a two-day, 18-hour basic patrol rifle course at the specific request of our local law enforcement agencies and Advisory Board so that when recruits enter a field officer training program they are fully trained in handgun, shotgun and rifle.

-The POST Basic Course Learning Domain #35 Firearms/Chemical Agents Training and Testing Specifications outline the specific training and required tests (Attachment 1 - pages 35-6 through 35-12).
-Academy recruits receive approximately 110 hours of firearms training, to include lecture and skills training, during the Basic Course Academy.
-The firearms skills training includes both day and night training and testing (Attachment 2 - Fall 2014 Academy Range Schedule).
+The POST Basic Course Learning Domain #35 Firearms/Chemical Agents Training and Testing Specifications outline the specific training and required tests.
+Academy recruits receive approximately 104 hours of firearms training, to include lecture and skills training, during the Basic Course Academy.
+The firearms skills training includes both day and night training and testing.
 POST requires the nighttime training/testing be done during the hours of darkness as defined in Vehicle Code Section 280..."Darkness is any time from one-half hour after sunset to one-half hour before sunrise and any other time when visibility is not sufficient to render clearly discernible any person or vehicle on the highway at a distance of 1000 feet."

-In addition to the Academy firearms training, the Law Enforcement Training program offers PC832 Firearms courses throughout the semester (Fall 2014: October 27-29 and December 1-3 from 8 a.m. to 5 pm).
+In addition to the Academy firearms training, the Law Enforcement Training program offers PC832 Firearms courses throughout the semester.
 The shooting range skills training for the PC832 course is two-days, 16-hours in day time conditions.